What Is Spaying and Neutering?

 For the community: Sterilization helps reduce pet overpopulation in Vancouver, keeping more animals out of shelters and off the streets.

-By choosing spay and neuter services, you’re investing in your pet’s health, reducing future medical costs, and helping improve animal welfare in our community.
+By choosing spay and neuter services, you’re investing in your pet’s long-term health, reducing the likelihood of future medical complications, and helping improve animal welfare in our community.

 Supporting the Community with TNR and Partnerships